dkroy/commando/README.md

     fastcgi_param SCRIPT_NAME /controller.php;
     fastcgi_param PATH_INFO $uri;

-    #Rest of the standard fast-cgi directives for PHP
+    # The rest of the standard fast-cgi directives for PHP
 }
 ````